 Many features carry over from the XM2s, including the Atmospheric Pressure Optimiser, touchpad controls and the accompanying Headphones Control app.
 Thanks to a quick charging battery (done via USB-C), the XM3s go from empty to full in three hours while a ten minute charge gives you a whopping five hours of use.

 For the WH-100XM3, Sony has switched from digital to analogue amplification and achieved spectacular results.
 They produce an open, spacious sound that gives every instrument, effect and vocal room to breathe.
 Vocals sound focused and direct, but the instruments around them are delivered in a way that makes it feel as if you’re in the room with the band.
-Combine that spaciousness with greater detail, dynamic subtlety and loads of lovely deep bass and you've got the best noise-cancelling headphones we've heard in 2018.
+Combine that spaciousness with greater detail, dynamic subtlety and loads of lovely deep bass and you've got the best noise-cancelling headphones we've heard in recent times.
 If you can stretch to these excellent cans you won't be disappointed.

 There are wireless in-ear headphones and then there are truly wireless in-ear headphones.
 If you want to cut the cord completely, then the Sony WF-1000X earbuds are our current favourites.
 They're a lightweight design and compact with it.
 It's quite the achievement, given the Sonys squeeze in batteries, playback controls, a Bluetooth receiver and active noise-cancelling.
 Battery life is three hours, although the supplied carry case doubles as a charger, giving you an extra six hours.
 Their tonal balance is beautifully judged and timing is superb, with a good sense of rhythm and dynamics.
 Given the WF-1000Xs started out with a £200 price tag, the fact they're now available for under £150 makes them a bit of a bargain and the best noise-cancelling in-ear headphones we've heard to date.